 - In 1960, India was asked to surrender its claim over the territory of Aksai Chin, if it did so, then China would not claim anything from North Eastern Frontier Agency.

 - Be that as it may, Nehru dismissed these offers saying that China has no genuine right to claim any of the territories as the disputed area belongs to India officially.

-- It deteriorated the relationship between India and China when a portion of these troops crossed the border and entered the Chinese territory.
+- It deteriorates the relationship between India and China when a portion of these troops crossed the border and entered the Chinese territory.

-On 22nd October 1962, China attacked India with almost 80,000 armed forces.
-India was not prepared for the war and thus came up with approximately 10,000 soldiers.
+- On 22nd October 1962, China attacked India with almost 80,000 armed forces.
+India was not prepared for the war and came up with approximately 10,000 soldiers.

 - On 21st November 1962, China announced a ceasefire and took Aksai Chin as its territory.